Arco-list/arco/arco_prd_updated.md

 ### Projects

+**Component Path**: `app/discover/projects/page.tsx` (projects tab component)

 ![Mockup](https://firebasestorage.googleapis.com/v0/b/prd-explorer.firebasestorage.app/o/mockups%2F1756516835731-mdrvp2w.png?alt=media&token=a15a2dc4-8c9a-4085-8290-47abd22eeeb5)

 Functional Requirements

-- User can view a table of all projects with columns Featured (toggle), Project Title, Sub-type, Features, Year, Created On.
-- User can view a table of all projects with columns Featured (toggle), Project Title, Sub-type, Features (pill list), Year, Created On.
+- User can view a table of all projects with columns Featured (toggle), Project Title, Sub-type, Status (i.e. In Progress, In review, Live)Features, Images (displaying the number of images), Year, Project location, Created On.
 - User can click the Featured toggle in any row; system will immediately add/remove that project from the Home/Discover “Featured Projects” carousel, update the toggle icon, and persist the change.
+- User can filter results by the columns Project Title, Images, Project location, Created On
 - User can click the SEO View toggle (top right) to switch the table to columns Slug, Meta Title, Meta Description, SEO Status; clicking again returns to the main view.
-- User can filter projects by Location (multi-select country/state), Feature tags, Style, Category, Date Created (range picker).
+- User can filter projects by Location (multi-select country/state), Feature tags, Style, Project TypeCategory, Project Sub-Type, Date Created (range picker).
 - User can type in a search box to search project Title, Slug, or Features (debounced, case-insensitive).
-- User can click any project row (title link) to open the Project Detail admin preview in a new tab.
+- User can click any project row (title link) to open the Project Detail Pageadmin preview in a new tab.
 - User can click Create Project (primary button above table) to open the Create/Edit Project wizard on Step 1.
+- User can click the kebab menu to access the links 'Edit', 'Change owner', 'Delete'.
-- User can click the Edit icon in a row to open that project in the wizard, landing on the last-saved step.
+- User can click the Edit linkicon in the kebab menu in a row to open that project in the Listing Editor or List a project Wizard when the project status is In Progress.the wizard, landing on the last-saved step.
+- User can click the Change owner link in the kebab menu to change the owner of a project by selecting a different professional user.
+- User can click the Delete in the kebab menu to delete a project.
 - System will show a badge count of projects currently filtered, remember column widths, and export the table to CSV via the overflow menu.

 Acceptance Criteria